Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

 # Scope-

-This project is a memory matching game that allows you to keep track of your score and moves.
+This project is a simple and fun memory matching game that allows you to keep track of your score and moves.

 1. The landing, play and contact page share the same simple design, yet correspond perfectly with Nintendo's retro game colour scheme.
 The simple to use, neat display offers the users easy navigation and total control.